A great Git commit

 - Add metadata after the body, in the trailers

 As with everything in this piece, this is not new information.
 For example, see How to Write a Git Commit Message by Chris Beams.
+Even the Pro Git book notes that it did not invent it, adapting it from A Note About Git Commit Messages by Tim Pope.

 Subject line

 The first five rules are about the subject line, which makes sense.
-The subject line is the most-read part of any commit, and is the only part shown in many commit lists (include tooling on the command line, but also on the web like on GitHub).
+The subject line is the most-read part of any commit, and is the only part shown in many commit lists (including tooling on the command line, but also on the web like on GitHub).
 You should assume the description will only be read by people actively looking into the history of a specific section of code.

 Some of those rules are elementary: just follow them.
 For example, limit the subject line to 50 characters.
 Separate it with a blank line if a body or metadata follows it in the commit message.
 Do not write a period (or other punctuation in the rare cases those apply) at the end.